Tyler Stephenson Player Props: Reds vs. White Sox

 White Sox Pitching Rankings

-- The 10.3 strikeouts per nine innings put together by the White Sox pitching staff paces MLB.

-- The White Sox have the 28th-ranked team ERA among all league pitching staffs (5.55).
+- The White Sox's 5.55 team ERA ranks 28th among all MLB pitching staffs.

-- The White Sox allow the second-most home runs in baseball (53 total, 1.6 per game).
+- The White Sox surrender the second-most home runs in baseball (54 total, 1.6 per game).

-- Clevinger (2-2 with a 4.60 ERA and 26 strikeouts in 29 1/3 innings pitched) makes the start for the White Sox, his seventh of the season.
+- Kopech gets the start for the White Sox, his seventh of the season.
+He is 0-3 with a 5.97 ERA and 34 strikeouts through 31 2/3 innings pitched.

-- The righty last pitched on Sunday against the Tampa Bay Rays, when he went five innings, allowing two earned runs while giving up seven hits.
+- In his most recent appearance on Tuesday, the right-hander tossed six innings against the Minnesota Twins, allowing one earned run while surrendering one hit.

-- In six games this season, the 32-year-old has put up a 4.60 ERA and 8 strikeouts per nine innings, while giving up a batting average of .276 to his opponents.
+- The 27-year-old has an ERA of 5.97, with 9.7 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.